 Celestis Earth Orbit spacecraft remain aloft for varying time periods, depending on the final orbit altitude achieved.
 The 1997 Founders Flight and 2012 New Frontier Flight spacecraft have already re-entered the Earth’s atmosphere, blazing like a shooting star in final tribute.
-The Ad Astra and Millennial spacecraft remain in orbit and are tracked below.
+The Horizon, Heritage, Millennial and Ad Astra spacecraft remain on orbit and are tracked below.
 By using this tracking tool, families and friends can plan additional remembrances and celebrations, timed to the passage overhead of their loved one’s satellite.

 To view other past and future missions visit our Launch Schedule.

 Also, consider the Celestis Above Satellite Tracker, a device which you can attach to your television set and track all four Celestis satellites -- and the International Space Station -- in real time.
 The device also alerts you when a Celestis satellite passes overhead.

 "LAT" and LNG" represent the latitude and longitude of the location on Earth directly underneath the satellite

 "ALT" represents the altitude of the satellite in kilometers.